Fine chemical: Fine Chemical/Custom Manufacturing Companies

-The combined revenues of the top 20 fine chemical companies amounted to $10 billion in 2009, representing about 30% of the figure for the whole industry.
+The combined revenues of the top 20 fine chemical companies amounted to $10 billion in 2009, representing about 30% of the whole industry.
 The leading companies are typically divisions of large, diversified chemical companies.
 In terms of geography, 9 of the top 20 are located in Europe, which is recognized as the cradle of the fine chemical industry.
-This is e.g. the case for the world's #1 company, Lonza, headquartered in Basel.
-Switzerland.
+This is the case for the world's #1 company, Lonza, which is headquartered in Basel, Switzerland.
 Custom manufacturing prevails in northern Europe; the manufacture of active substances for generics, in southern Europe.
 The second largest geographic area is Asia, housing 7 of the top 20.
-With 4 large companies, the US rank last.
+With 4 large companies, the US ranks last.